mzohaibnasir/langchainKnaik/README.md

    2. One-shot learning: number of training examples is 1
    3. Few-shot learning: number of training examples is few

+# Which adaptation procedure should we go with?

+1. Training can be challenging due to overfitting (just imagine fine-tuning a 175 billion parameter model based on 5 examples).
+How to do this effectively will be the topic of the adaptation lecture.
+2. For now, we will be content with adaptation of GPT-3 using prompting.
+Note that the limitation of prompting is that we can only leverage a only small number of training instances (as many as can fit into a prompt).
+This is due to a limitation of Transformers, where the prompt and the completion must fit into 2048 tokens.

+# Along the way, we will do ablations to see if model size and number of in-context training instances matters.
+Spoiler: `it does and more is better.`

 ## langchain community

 all third-party integrations will be available in langchain-community